 A vulnerability in the file descriptor handling of Cisco TelePresence Video Communication Server (VCS) Expressway could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition.
 The vulnerability is due to exhaustion of file descriptors while processing a high volume of traffic.
 An attacker could exploit this vulnerability by establishing a high number of concurrent TCP connections to the vulnerable system.
 An exploit could allow the attacker to cause a restart in a specific process, resulting in a temporary interruption of service.
 Cisco Bug IDs: CSCvh77056, CSCvh77058, CSCvh95264.

-A vulnerability in IPv6 ingress packet processing for Cisco UCS Central Software could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition due to high CPU utilization on the targeted device.
-The vulnerability is due to insufficient rate limiting protection for IPv6 ingress traffic.
-An attacker could exploit this vulnerability by sending the affected device a high rate of IPv6 packets.
-Successful exploitation could allow the attacker to cause a DoS condition due to CPU and resource constraints.
-Cisco Bug IDs: CSCuv34544.
+A vulnerability in the TCP throttling process of Cisco Prime Network could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition on an affected device.
+The vulnerability is due to insufficient rate limiting protection for TCP listening ports.
+An attacker could exploit this vulnerability by sending the affected device a high rate of TCP SYN packets to the local IP address of the targeted application.
+A successful exploit could allow the attacker to cause the device to consume a high amount of memory and become slow, or to stop accepting new TCP connections to the application.
+Cisco Bug IDs: CSCvg48152.